 What are Dog Agility Classes

 This dog sport is becoming increasingly popular, with more and more people wanting to become involved.
-It’s a fantastic way to improve your relationship with your pooch and is good exercise, too, something we could all benefit from, especially for breeds that never seem to run out of steam like Huskies and Border Collies.
+It’s a fantastic way to improve your relationship with your pup and is good exercise, too, something we could all benefit, especially for breeds that never seem to run out of steam, like Huskies and Border Collies.

 You will learn how to communicate with your dog with hand signals and body language as they jump over hurdles, weave around poles and master the contact zone of the A-frame.

-Most schools run blocks of courses around 6-10 weeks which cater from novices to advanced; some will even have 1-2-1 sessions tackling a particular obstacle.
+Most schools run blocks of courses for around 6-10 weeks, catering to novices to advanced; some will even have 1-2-1 sessions tackling a particular obstacle.

 Your four-legged friend needs to be able to sit, stay, heel and have a good recall as well as being good with other dogs as much of the work is done off-leash

-When you choose a club, it’s important to check out the reviews.
-Always make sure the equipment is safe and secure and they do not allow youngsters to attempt jumps as this may damage a dog’s bones.
+When choosing a club, checking out the reviews is essential.
+Always ensure the equipment is safe and secure, and they do not allow youngsters to attempt jumps, as this may damage a dog’s bones.

 What’s included in a Dog Agility Course?

-A puppy foundation course focuses on the basics of how to motivate your pooch, learning the basic signals, perhaps having Fido jump over a low obstacle or get used to the tunnel; it will teach your dog to ignore distractions and build a trusting relationship.
+A puppy foundation course focuses on motivating your dog, learning the primary signals, and perhaps having Fido jump over a low obstacle or get used to the tunnel; it will teach your dog to ignore distractions and build a trusting relationship.